A systematic review of assistive technologies for children with dyslexia: Results

-Technological tools are electronic, digital, or physical tools that can help people perform tasks \cite{sphero2024}.
-There are wide range of technological practices designed for enhancing learning abilities for children with dyslexia.
-Many researchers conducted their research to resolve the learning disruption that children faced during pandemic due to COVID-19.
-A variety of technological devices are presented in the image below.
+Technological interventions refer to electronic, digital, or physical assistive technologies that can help people perform tasks \cite{sphero2024}.
+There is a wide range of assistive technologies designed for enhancing learning abilities for children with dyslexia, like augmented reality, virtual reality, mobile applications, computer applications, tangible user interface, and haptics.
+Many researchers conducted their research to resolve the learning disruption that children faced during the pandemic due to COVID-19.
+A variety of technological interventions are presented in Figure~\ref{fig:Example of assistive technologies}.

-The following section will highlights key technical features that application provides along with their respective findings.
+The following section will highlight key technical features that the application provides, along with their respective findings.